War bride: Japan

-A Japanese war bride is a woman who married an American citizen following the post WW II military occupation of their home country.
+A Japanese war bride is a woman who married an American citizen following the post WWII military occupation of their home country.
 Their spouses were typically GIs or soldiers.

 Japan's post-WWII occupation by America facilitated many interracial marriages between servicemen and Japanese women.
 Following Japan's defeat and post war food shortages, many women sought employment as a means to provide for their families.
 Many were also enamored by the status, power, and prestige the GIs carried with them because of their victory, and sought new economic opportunity through immigration to the United States.

 Several thousand Japanese who were sent as colonizers to Manchukuo and Inner Mongolia were left behind in China.
 Most of the Japanese left behind in China were women, most of whom married Chinese men and became known as "stranded war wives" (zanryu fujin).
 Because they had children fathered by Chinese men, the Japanese women were not allowed to bring their Chinese families back with them to Japan and so most of them stayed.
 Japanese law allowed only children fathered by Japanese fathers to become Japanese citizens.
 It was not until 1972 that Sino-Japanese diplomacy was restored, which allowed those survivors the opportunity to visit or emigrate to Japan.
 Even then, they faced difficulties; many had been missing so long that they had been declared dead at home.

 However, when President Truman signed the Alien Wife Bill, this loosened immigration restrictions by creating the 1945 War Brides Act, which allowed the spouses of servicemen to migrate without breaking the quotas set by the 1924 Immigration Act.
 Under the subsequent amendments in the 1946 and 1947 Soldier Brides Act, the time period for immigration was extended by 30 days, all of which led to the immigration of nearly 67,000 Japanese women between the years 1947 and 1975.
 However, they were not permitted to naturalize until the passage of the McCarran-Walter Act of 1952, which banned using race as a factor in allowing residents to naturalize.
 New immigration legislation profoundly impacted Asian immigration patterns by making Asian war brides the largest instance of Asian women migrating to the United States.
 The migration of over 72,000 women over the span of just 15 years grew the Asian American population by 20%, which in turn gave many Japanese women increased attention in the public eye.